-This mode is intended for the fastest throughput rate performance because the user does not have to allow for power-up times associated with the AD7934-6.
-It remains fully powered up at all times.
+This mode is intended for the fastest throughput rate performance.
+The user does not have to worry about any power-up times associated with the AD7938-6 because it remains fully powered up at all times.
 At power-on reset, this mode is the default setting in the control register.

-Autoshutdown Mode (PM1 = 0; PM0 = 1)
+Autoshutdown (PM1 = 0; PM0 = 1)

-In this mode of operation, the AD7934-6 automatically enters full shutdown at the end of each conversion, shown at Point A in Figure 34 and Figure 38.
+In this mode of operation, the AD7938-6 automatically enters full shutdown at the end of each conversion, which is shown at Point A in Figure 35 and Figure 39.
 In shutdown mode, all internal circuitry on the device is powered down.
 The part retains information in the control register during shutdown.
-The trackand-hold also goes into hold at this point, and remains in hold as long as the device is in shutdown.
-The AD7934-6 remains in shutdown mode until the next rising edge of CONVST (see Point B in Figure 34 and Figure 38).
-To keep the device in shutdown for as long as possible, CONVST should idle low between conversions, as shown in Figure 38.
-On this rising edge, the part begins to power up and the track-and-hold returns to track mode.
+The track-and-hold also goes into hold at this point and remains in hold as long as the device is in shutdown.
+The AD7938-6 remains in shutdown mode until the next rising edge of CONVST (see Point B in Figure 35 and Figure 39).
+In order to keep the device in shutdown for as long as possible, CONVST should idle low between conversions, as shown in Figure 39.
+On this rising edge, the part begins to power-up and the track-and-hold returns to track mode.
 The power-up time required is 10 ms minimum regardless of whether the user is operating with the internal or external reference.
 The user should ensure that the power-up time has elapsed before initiating a conversion.

-Autostandby Mode (PM1 = 1; PM0 = 0)
+Autostandby (PM1 = 1; PM0 = 0)

-In this mode, the AD7934-6 automatically enters standby mode at the end of each conversion, shown as Point A in Figure 34.
-When this mode is entered, all circuitry on the AD7934-6 is powered down except for the reference and reference buffer.
-The track-and-hold also goes into hold at this point and remains in hold as long as the device is in standby.
-The part remains in standby until the next rising edge of $\overline{CONVST}$ powers up the device.
+In this mode of operation, the AD7938-6 automatically enters standby mode at the end of each conversion, which is shown as Point A in Figure 35.
+When this mode is entered, all circuitry on the AD7938-6 is powered down except for the reference and reference buffer.
+The track-and-hold goes into hold at this point also and remains in hold as long as the device is in standby.
+The part remains in standby until the next rising edge of \overline{CONVST} powers up the device.
 The power-up time required depends on whether the internal or external reference is used.
-With an external reference, the power-up time required is a minimum of 600 ns.
-When using the internal reference, the power-up time required is a minimum of 7 $\mu$ s.
-The user should ensure this power-up time has elapsed before initiating another conversion as shown in Figure 38.
-This rising edge of $\overline{CONVST}$ also places the track-and-hold back into track mode.
+With an external reference, the power-up time required is a minimum of 600 ns, while when using the internal reference, the power-up time required is a minimum of 7 μ s.
+The user should ensure this power-up time has elapsed before initiating another conversion as shown in Figure 39.
+This rising edge of \overline{CONVST} also places the track-and-hold back into track mode.